Citadel-DAO/citadel-docs/pro/users/bond-marketplace-guide.md

 # Bond Marketplace Guide

-The Bond Marketplace is the heart of Olympus Pro.
+The Bond Marketplace is the heart of Citadel Pro.
 It provides the user with a suite of different bonds they can purchase from:

 ![Bond Marketplace interface](../../.gitbook/assets/marketplace.png)